Reset1712/tetherfusenet/README.md

 alt="Dark Mode: Quick Tile"
 height="200">](https://raw.githubusercontent.com/pyamsoft/tetherfi/main/art/screens/phone/raw/dark-tile.png)

-### What is TetherFi
+### What is TetherFuseNet

-TetherFi works by creating a Wi-Fi Direct legacy group and an HTTP proxy server.
-Other devices can connect to the broadcasted Wi-Fi network, and connect to the Internet by setting the proxy server settings to the server created by TetherFi.
-You do not need a Hotspot data plan to use TetherFi, but the app works best with "unlimited" data plans.
+TetherFuseNet works by creating a Wi-Fi Direct legacy group and an HTTP proxy server.
+Other devices can connect to the broadcasted Wi-Fi network, and connect to the Internet by setting the proxy server settings to the server created by TetherFuseNet.
+You do not need a Hotspot data plan to use TetherFuseNet, but the app works best with "unlimited" data plans.

-#### TetherFi may be for you if:
+#### TetherFuseNet may be for you if:

 - You want to share your Android's Wi-Fi or Cellular Data
 - You have an Unlimited Data and a Hotspot plan from your Carrier, but Hotspot